-Column 1-annual rate.
-Use the tax rates listed in Column 1(a) for a vehicle in use July 1.
+Column 1-Annual rate.
+Use the tax rates listed in column 1(a) for a vehicle used during July.

-Use the tax rates listed in Column 1(b) for logging and Canadian/Mexican vehicles.
-For more information on these vehicles, see page 7.
+Use the tax rates listed in column 1(b) for logging and Canadian/Mexican vehicles.
+For more information on these vehicles, see page 8.